 Prerequisites: ENG 096, if required.
 Satisfactory Placement Test scores on the Reading, Éssay and Sentence Sense tests.

-6 lecture hours per week.
-6 institutional credit hours
+6 lecture hours per week

 ▲ ENG 101 - English Composition I

 This course is the first half of a two-semester sequence, completed by either ENG 102 or ENG 122 as required by program of study, which focuses on the development of the student's skill in writing expository